Venice Musicale scholars honored

 • Leo Chen, pianist

-The scholarships from Venice Musicale funded by donations who want to support musicians as they learn the craft.
+The scholarships from Venice Musicale are funded by donors who want to support musicians as they learn the craft.

-Venice Musicale is a 501©3 nonprofit with donations going directly into the scholarship fund.
+Venice Musicale is a 501©3 nonprofit organization whose donations go directly into the scholarship fund.
 To learn more about Venice Musicale, visit www.venicemusicale.org or email info@venicemusicale.org.

 Post a comment as